namneyugn21/Roaming/README.md

 -   **React Native** - A framework for building cross-platform mobile applications for iOS and Android using JavaScript and React.
 -   **Expo** - A framework and platform built on top of React Native that simplifies development by providing pre-configured tools, libraries, and a managed workflow.
 -   **Firebase** - Provides authentication for user sign-in and Firestore Database for real-time data storage and syncing.
+-   **MapLibre**- Provides an interactive map view that pinpoint the user location and their geotagged posts.

 ### **Backend**